gregorschulte/musikkiste/README.md

 The Order in which the files are copied onto the microSD card defines which button they are assigned to. i.e. the first file is Segement 1.

 ## Instructions
-To prepare the PCB disconnect 7 lines on as show here (as seen from above):
+To prepare the PCB disconnect 7 lines on as show here (as seen from above).
 ![pcb](images/musikkiste_pcbOnly_Steckplatine.png)

-PCB with all parts soldered in
+PCB with all parts soldered in (as seen from above).
 ![pcb](images/musikkiste_pcbSolder_Steckplatine.png)

-PCB with the mp3 module plugged in
+PCB with the mp3 module plugged in and external components (as seen from above).
 ![pcb](images/musikkiste_pcbExternal_Steckplatine.png)